 All in all, going to the banya is a privileged moment of peace, quiet and relaxation that leaves you on a little cloud.

 A must if you come to visit Russia!

 We will pick you up at the meeting point (VDNH metro station) at 11am and welcome you, with snacks and drinks, in our classic Soviet van heading to Sergiyev Posad.
 Sergiyev Posad is a small city about an hour away from Moscow on the golden ring, world famous for its monastery – the Trinity Lavra of Saint Sergius.
 This monastery from the 15th century is recognized as one of the greatest and largest in Russia.

 On our way to the banya, we will take a break at the monastery for an hour.

 Second stop – the banya

 Ten minutes outside of Sergiyev Posad is our main destination – a typical wooden banya on a lake.
-There, we will guide you through a 3-hour banya session, with Russian massage, traditional food*, tea and beers as locals have it.
+There, we will guide you through a 3-hour banya session, with Russian massage, traditional food*, tea and drinks as locals have it.
 You can swim in the lake during the warm season or break the ice for a quick dive during the cold one, if you dare…

 Our 2-in-1 banya tour is all-inclusive to give you the most relaxed experience.
 You only need your swimsuit and we’ll take care of all the rest!